-PETER W. MULLIN, age 53.
-Over the past five years, Mr. Mullin has been Chairman and Chief Executive Officer of Management Compensation Group, Los Angeles, Inc., an executive compensation, benefit planning and corporate insurance consulting firm, and related entities.
-He is a director of 1st Business Bank and Process Technology Holdings, Inc. He has been a director of Avery Dennison Corporation since January 1988.
-His present term expires in 1995.
+PETER W. MULLIN, age 55.
+Over the past five years, Mr. Mullin has been Chairman and Chief Executive Officer of Mullin Consulting, Inc., formerly known as Management Compensation Group, Los Angeles, Inc., an executive compensation, benefit planning and corporate insurance consulting firm, and related entities.
+He has been a director of Avery Dennison Corporation since January 1988.
+His present term expires in 1998.